tkdgur658/Herbarim_segmentation_network/README.md

 ## Files
 The repository contains the following files:
-- `main.py`: Ipynb script file, containing the PyTorch implementation of the PSA-UNet
+- `main.py`: Ipynb script file, containing the PyTorch implementation of the MRB-UNet
-- `PSA_UNet.pdf`: Figure file for network
+- `MRB_UNet.png`: Figure file for network
 - `README.md`: Markdown file explaining the model source code